PIC instruction listings: ELAN Microelectronics clones (13 or 15 bit)

-Holtek clones (14 or 16 bit)
+Holtek clones (14, 15 or 16 bit)

 Holtek make numerous 8-bit microcontrollers with a 14-bit instruction word equivalent to the (non-enhanced) mid-range core.
-The instruction encodings all fit into 14 bits and provide 7-bit operand addresses, but models with 4K or 8K words of program ROM provide 15- or 16-bit wide ROM and extend the basic 11-bit destination address using bits 14–15 of the instruction as bits 11–12 of the address.
-Some models extend the 7-bit RAM addresses by using bit 14 of the instruction as bit 7 of the operand address.
+The instruction encodings all fit into 14 bits and provide 7-bit operand addresses.

 The instruction format is identical to Microchip's, but the opcodes are assigned in a different order, and the manufacturer uses different instruction mnemonics.
 The accumulator is called ACC rather than W, and the destination is specified by a suffix to the instruction mnemonic rather than an operand.
+(Instructions which do not use the accumulator by default write back to memory, and use an A suffix to indicate the destination is the accumulator.
+Two-operand instructions by default write to the accumulator, and use an M suffix to indicate a memory destination.)

-In addition to the opcode assignment, there are semantic differences in a few instructions:
+In addition to the different opcode assignment, there are semantic differences in a few instructions: